Creta5164/L10nMV.js/README.md

 > this option.
 > Must be use ISO 639-1 code. (i.e. ko, en, ja...)

+### Use first setup scene
+> When player start your game first time, L10nMV will show
+> language setup dialogue.

 ### Strict mode
 > Basically, when `L10nMV` can't find same pair of language pack
 > file, then `L10nMV` uses default resources in your project.